polterguy/polterguy.github.io/tutorials/hyperlambda-hello-world/index.md

 ```

 Save the file, and open up the _"Endpoints"_ dashboard link.
 Click the _"Show endpoints"_ slider,
-and click the the endpoint named _"hello-world"_, at which point you'll see something such as
+and click the endpoint named _"hello-world"_, at which point you'll see something such as
 the following.

 ![How your Hello World endpoint will look like](https://servergardens.files.wordpress.com/2020/09/hello-world-endpoint.png)